 Georgia is a modified comparative negligence state.
 That means a pedestrian can be partially liable for the accident and still collect compensation.
 If the pedestrian is less than 50% at fault, they can receive a portion of their damages.
 The law bars the pedestrian from financial recovery if they are 50% or more at fault.
 For example, a pedestrian who is 20% at fault could receive 80% of their damages.

 When is a pedestrian at fault for a car accident?
 Answering that question is not always straightforward.
-In many instances, the driver and pedestrian share liability.
+In many instances, the driver and pedestrian share liability in Georgia.

 All drivers and pedestrians need to be aware of their responsibilities and take the necessary precautions to avoid accidents on the road.
 Pedestrians must follow traffic laws and signals, be mindful of their surroundings, and take steps to ensure their visibility to drivers.
 Drivers must be aware of pedestrians and take necessary precautions to avoid hitting them.